-These are the results of the series which ran on weekdays from April to May 1986 on ITV.
+These are the results of the twenty-second series which ran on weekdays from 7 April to 30 May 1986 on ITV.

 The series employed a new experimental format that was used again in the 1987 series.
 With the shows running Monday to Friday, each week consisted of five shows in which two pairs of teams would play each other twice.
 The first would use the conventional scoring system, and the second used a new 'head-to-head' system (marked in green in the table below), with the scores starting from the previous day's result.
 The head-to-head shows featured 'pass the baton' in which a stick with six lights would start with the contestant on the left of each team.
 The contestant from the team losing at that point would pick from a large set of categories and Bamber would ask five-point questions on the buzzer from that category to the two contestants with the baton.
 The first player to answer two would earn 15 points.
 After a contestant had faced two rounds the baton would move on to the next player.
 When a team had six right, and thus light up the whole baton, they would receive a further 15 points and get a standard set of three 5-point bonuses for their team and the lights would reset.

 The winners from the two pairs of games would then play each other in a single knockout game to decide who would go through to the quarter-finals.
 The highest-scoring team who lost their head-to-head also went through to the quarter-finals, as did the winner of a game between the next two highest-scoring teams that were not already through.